espocrm/ext-template/README.md

 After that, you can remove `init.php` file from your repository.
 Commit changes and proceed to configuration & building.

+After initialization, placeholders in the readme file will be replaced with values specific to your extension.
+Use that changed readme as the documentation.

 ## Configuration